 Generally, expect a CCPA audit to scrutinize your organization’s policies, procedures, processes, and documentation.
 Auditors will likely want to see how you handle data privacy and how well-equipped your organization is to respond to consumer requests for access to and deletion of their data-two rights provided by the law.

 To be ready for the Jan.
 1 CCPA deadline, you should prepare now.
-Check out Reciprocity’s CCPA audit checklist, with questions like these:
+Check out Reciprocity’s CCPA compliance checklist, with questions like these:

 - What personal information is your organization collecting?